marianogrimaux/PHP-LearnByDoing/Lesson4-composition/Readme.md

 </div>

-### Assositaion, Composition and Agreggation
+### Association, Composition and Agreggation

+#### Association:

-1. Assositaion: When modeling a solution, if two classes needs to communicate with eachother, a link between those two classes should be represented.
+When modeling a solution, if two classes needs to communicate with eachother, a link between those two classes should be represented.

 <div>
 <img src="Diagrams/Association.jpeg" width="500" height="300"/>